remiDupont/SummarizeGPT/README.md

 This project aims at making a pipeline to takes detailed notes using chatGPT and Whisper.
 Whisper runs locally (in GPY if possible) to save cost.

-Youtube URL --> Video --> Script --> Several block of texts --> several chatGPT 3.5 GPT --> 1 concatenated big Resume
+Youtube URL --> Video --> Script --> Several block of texts --> several chatGPT 3.5 summary --> 1 concatenated big summary

 ## 1) Setup